 As well as a general advice service the Bureau provides more specialist advice and support services on specific matters or aimed at specific sectors of the community in the Bureau's operating area.
 In line with the holistic approach provided by the Bureau, project workers are able to provide support on a wide range of issues or refer clients to the general advice service or other services and projects.
-In 2022 the Bureau delivered 23 significant projects or services (2021:24) in addition to the general advice service.
+In 2023 the Bureau delivered 21 significant projects or services (2022:23) in addition to the general advice service.

 The projects help meet the challenge for obtaining funding to support the general advice service.
-The managing director, assisted by a member of the management support team in a newly created role, works to find potential sources of funding and make applications.
+The managing director, assisted by a member of the management support team, works to find potential sources of funding and make applications.
 Each of the projects delivered is the result of a separate funding application.
-Most require regular performance and financial reports to funders and one of the management team is responsible for coordination of these, ensuring that they are submitted as required.
+Many require regular performance and financial reports to funders and one of the management team is responsible for coordination of these, ensuring that they are submitted as required.